The Twisted Hierarchical Agenda of the Modern Church System

-Today, what is called “service” is a the work of a salaried officials in the context of a religious service called “church.”
-This is nothing like the example set forth in Scripture where the ekklesia where faithful to Jesus Christ (Yahshua) who FREELY served the needs of others, whether it was in their homes, or out in the streets.
+Today, what is called “service” is a the work of a salaried officials in the context of a religious service called church.
+This is nothing like the example set forth in Scripture where the ekklesia where faithful to Christ who freely served the needs of others, whether it was in their homes, or out in the streets.
 There was no such thing as an altar, pews, pulpits, clergy, laity, or spectators who were trying to build a denominational name for themselves.

-The true ekklesia are not trying to build a four-walled environments called “church,” but are serving and encouraging others by following the example of Jesus (Yahshua).
+The true ekklesia are not trying to build a four-walled environments called church, but are serving and encouraging others by following the example of Christ.

 But made himself of no reputation, and took upon him the form of a SERVANT (doulou), and was made in the likeness of men: - Philippians 2:7

-Many are blinded to the fact that Jesus’ (Yahshua) service on earth was not an office, or hierarchical, but one of a bondservant (doulou).
+Many are blinded to the fact that Christ's service on earth was not an office, or hierarchical, but one of a bondservant (doulou).

-Ecclesiastical men have changed the meaning of the word “serve” away from the example of Jesus Christ (Yahshua) who washed the feet of his fellow brethren.
+Ecclesiastical men have changed the meaning of the word “serve” away from the example of Christ who washed the feet of his fellow brethren.